blog image

 So how can CPG firms gain clarity and reliability when they’re forecasting future demand?

-How a demand forecasting platform can benefit you?
+How can a demand forecasting platform benefit you?

-As we’ve seen, different teams within the organization and in the supply chain, have different needs when it comes to developing forecasts.
+As we’ve seen, different teams within the CPG organization and in the supply chain, have different needs when it comes to developing demand forecasts.
 At the same time, they are trying to grasp the same reality, albeit from different angles.

 This can be a starting point in considering why CPG companies can benefit by using a demand forecasting platform.